MixPayProtocol/legacy2.developers.mixpay.me/content/guides/assets/payment-assets.md

 ## Payment Assets List

 Payment assets just support cryptocurrencies right now.
-And the detailed information about payment assets, you can refer this [payment-assets api](https://developers.mixpay.me/api/assets/payment-assets).
+And the detailed information about payment assets, you can refer to this [payment-assets api](https://developers.mixpay.me/api/assets/payment-assets).

 ### **Cryptocurrencies:**